19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Ancient.md

 # Examples

 Some common fantasy ancestries that would be considered ancient would be elves, gnomes, and dwarves.
-Orcs would also usually fit in this category, as they are typically cursed elves that retain their healing ability, but have shortened lifespans.
+Orcs often fit in this category too, as they are typically cursed elves that retain their supernatural health, but have shortened overall lifespans.